danjwait/fprime/GpsApp/doc/GpsTutorial.md

 This tutorial is intended to help you extend your F' development capabilities from the [MathComponent](https://github.com/nasa/fprime/tree/devel/docs/Tutorials/MathComponent) and [CrossCompilation](https://github.com/nasa/fprime/tree/devel/docs/Tutorials/CrossCompilation) and serve as some background for the [RPI demo](https://github.com/nasa/fprime/tree/devel/RPI).

-Specifically this tutorial will employ some of the provided F' components to use the data bus on an embedded target to connect another device to the target in order to start building a complete embedded system.
+Specifically this tutorial will employ some of the provided F' components to use a data bus on an embedded target to connect another device to the target in order to start building a complete embedded system.
 In this case we will use a GPS device, connected over UART, to a Raspberry Pi running F' on a Linux-based OS.
-This will be following the Application-Manager-Driver pattern described in the [F' Users Guide](https://nasa.github.io/fprime/UsersGuide/best/app-man-drv.html) with our Gps component being the GPS device "Manager" in that pattern.
+This will be following the Application-Manager-Driver pattern described in the [F' Users Guide](https://nasa.github.io/fprime/UsersGuide/best/app-man-drv.html) with our Gps component being the GPS device "Manager" and the LinuxSerialDriver being the "Driver" in that pattern

 This tutorial will also cover some aspects of the topology development.
 This process with include things like working with the `Main.cpp` file to build a TopologyState to include the GPS device, configuring components in the `instances.fpp` file, and using the `include <file>.fppi` approach to break up some of the files into smaller more focused parts.

 In order this tutorial will walk through:
  - Setting up the directory structure and topology files
  - Developing a Gps component
  - Building and running the GpsApp

 Before diving in we should point out what this tutorial *is not* so that you understand the other tasks that you will need to work as you develop your own embedded system using the F' architecture and framework.
 This tutorial is not:
  - A GPS or GNSS tutorial; we will not cover how to use a GNSS/GPS device as part of your system.
 In particular we will not develop navigation or timing functions from the GPS device.
- - A systems architecture tutorial; we will not cover how to develop a set of requirements on what your system will need to do, allocate those functions to components, and then laying out those components into a topology with ports and types.
+ - A systems architecture tutorial; we will not cover how to develop a set of requirements on what your embedded system will need to do, allocate those functions to components, and then laying out those components into a topology with ports and types.
  - A coding style or software system development guide.
 This tutorial has been developed by the community and as such does not strictly follow the JPL styles used in the JPL-developed tutorials.
  - This tutorial will also not address development techniques like configuration management, file naming/location, or unit test practices.